rebelsky/sams-assorted-musings-reflections/if-it-matters.md

 "Let someone else take care of it."
 It seems so easy to say.
 But what if everyone felt that way?

+---

+Surprisingly, when I sent followup notes on many of these issues, I discovered that people had paid attention to my earlier comments.